DQIX/desmume-scripts/TKG/ItemRespawnDisplay/README.md

 The right side of the spreadsheet is a transcription of this japanese page: https://dragonquest9.com/?アイテム採集

-It shows the item count and respawn time for each fountain group.
-However it's a little incomplete, so I'm hoping to fully reverse engineer every single node for my spreadsheet.
+The page shows the item count and respawn time for each fountain group.
+However it's a little incomplete, so I'm hoping to fully reverse engineer every single node for my own spreadsheet.
 ### Addresses (USA)
 - 0x020F90B2 = fountain group
 - 0x020F90B8 = first node in the node array